Overview

 Tap to Pay on iPhone enables merchants to accept contactless debit and credit cards, Apple Pay, and other digital wallets using just their iPhone.
 This feature integrates directly with your HighLevel whitelabelled app, letting sub-accounts receive payments through their connected Stripe or Square account.

-Apple requires each app to have an entitlement to use this feature, which is granted upon approval through the Tap to Pay on iPhone Entitlement Request Form.
+Apple requires each app to have an entitlement & distribution to use this feature, which is granted upon approval through the Tap to Pay on iPhone Entitlement Request Form.

 Enabling Tap to Pay: Process Overview